 - Treatment of mental health and substance use disorders

-All plans must cover mental health and substance abuse services as essential health benefits.
-These include behavioral health treatments like psychotherapy and counseling, inpatient mental and behavioral health services, and the treatment of substance abuse disorders.
+All plans must cover mental health and substance use disorder services, which include behavioral health treatments like psychotherapy and counseling and inpatient mental and behavioral health services.

-The ACA’s impact on company-provided health insurance plans
+The ACA’s impact on health insurance plans provided by employers

-The Affordable Care Act has affected not only individual insurance plans but also the health insurance that is provided by employers.
+The ACA has also affected health insurance plans provided by employers.
 It requires businesses with more than 50 employees to either provide health insurance coverage to its full-time employees or pay a fine.